GalaxyBeer/audio-feature-extraction/README.md

 This repository contains a Python script for extracting audio features using FFT and recognizing audio samples as "Yes" or "No" based on their features.

+## How it works
+### Loading and Preprocessing Audio Files:
+Audio files are loaded, and the sampling frequency is determined.
+The librosa library is used to load the audio files.

+### FFT Calculation:
+The FFT (Fast Fourier Transform) of the audio files is calculated.
+FFT is the representation of a signal in the frequency domain, allowing for the analysis of the frequency components of the audio files.

+### Visualization of Frequency Components:
+The FFT results are plotted using the plot_spectrum function to visualize the amplitudes of the frequency components and their corresponding frequencies.

+### Feature Extraction:
+Features are extracted based on the FFT results of the audio files.
+In this example, the average of the first N frequency components is taken.

+### Recognition Algorithm:
+Using a simple threshold method, the features of the audio files are evaluated against a specific threshold.
 ## How to Use

 1. Place your audio files in the specified directory.